 You could also use colors.
 I often use a highlighter to highlight the most important tasks on my list to alert me to what I need to be working on.

-I’ve found this system to be incredible in helping me to stay on task with my goals and to follow my Essentialism practice during the day.
-(See my post on three books that helped me get clear focus).
+I’ve found this system to be incredible in helping me to stay on task with my goals and to follow my Essentialism (book) practice during the day.

 The simple system of putting a symbol by items (most of mine are bullets so are tasks I need to complete) helps me to weed through things easily.